Chapter two of Wise Guide 1: Advice for later life - Support and entitlements for over-65s

 And if your heating or water bills are unusually high…

 If you get Pension Guarantee Credit you may qualify for a Warm Home Discount, from your energy supplier.
-This is a £140 discount on your electricity bill.
-Phone the number on your bill to find out if your supplier is participating in the scheme.
+This is a discount of around £140 on your electricity bill (this amount may change in Winter 2015/16).
+Call the number on your bill to find out if your supplier is participating in the scheme.
 If you are disabled or exceptionally vulnerable, you can ask your gas or electricity supplier to put you on the Priority Service Register.
 This is a list of people who may need extra care and attention if their gas or electricity were cut off.

 If you are in arrears with your heating, water, electricity or gas bills, see chapter 6 for help for help.

-Did you know...our Winter Wise Guide has lots of tips for preparing for and getting through a cold snap (0800 319 6789).
+Did you know...our Winter Wise factsheet has lots of tips for preparing for and getting through a cold snap (0800 319 6789, or order online).

 Need to replace a washer or change a light bulb?
 If you live in a housing association property, there may be a handy person.
 If not, the British Legion - for ex-service people and their families only (0800 802 8080, britishlegion.org.uk/can-we-help) and some Age UK branches offer a handy person service to fit better locks, change smoke alarm batteries or do light gardening.
+Some council social services or housing departments also run a handy person service.
 If they can’t help directly, both Age UK and your council may keep a list of reliable traders and home improvement agencies.